Aidar5/nattoeng/docs/source/book/10_useful_functions/sorted.rst

 Using the **key** option you can sort objects by any element.
 However, this requires either lambda() or special functions from the **operator** module.

-For example, in order to sort the list of tuples with two elements in the second element, you should use this technique:
+For example, in order to sort the list of tuples with two items in the second element, you should use this technique:

 .. code:: python